radixdlt/community-scrypto-examples/defi/save-with-friends/README.md

 ## Features

-- [x] Savings account for multiple users
+- [x] Savings account for multiple friends
-- [x] Early withdrawal if all users have agreed
+- [x] Early withdrawal if all friends have agreed
-- [ ] (maybe) Withdrawal of funds after a certain date
-- [x] Withdrawal of funds after a certain amount has been reached
+- [x] Allowing withdrawal of funds after a certain amount has been reached
-- [ ] (maybe) Subscription to a savings account
+- [ ] Showing the status of the account to friends